Workers’ Compensation Exceptions

 In May 2015, the lower court awarded the employee $43.5 million.
 The subcontractor then appealed to the Fourteenth Circuit Court of Appeals in

-Houston, arguing that because the supervisor did not qualify for either of the two exceptions detailed above, he is precluded from recovering beyond what he recovered via his employer’s workers’ comp plan.
+Houston, argued that because the supervisor did not qualify for either of the two exceptions detailed above, he is precluded from recovering beyond what he recovered via his employer’s workers’ comp plan.

 The Court agreed, stating, “…intentional injury requires an intent to injure a particular person or a small class of people, not just general knowledge that an activity is dangerous”.
 In other words, the court held that even though the subcontractor demonstrated negligence, their knowledge about the risk of injury does not qualify for the “intentional tort” exception.
 The supervisor’s $43.5 million award was vacated.